hoimingkenny/kenny-website/docs/data-intensive-system/data-intensive.md

 #### 5. Under what circumstances does a timeout occur in the Two-Phase Commit Protocol?
 #### 6. What are a coordinator and participant in distributed systems?
 #### 7. How are conflicts between two coordinators resolved?

+#### 8. What is a distributed consistency algorithm, and what are the common algorithms?
+Distributed Consistency Algorithm:
+- Used to maintain a consistent state across nodes in a distributed system
+- Handle network partitions, delays, and failures

+a.
+Two-Phase Commit (2PC)
+How It Works:
+- Prepare Phase: The coordinator asks all participants if they are ready to commit.
+- Commit Phase: If all participants agree, the coordinator instructs them to commit; otherwise, it aborts.

+b.
+Three-Phase Commit (3PC)
+How It Works:
+- Introduces a pre-commit phase to ensure participants can proceed safely.

+c.
+Paxos

+d.
+Raft

+e.

+#### 9. What is the Raft algorithm, and how does it differ from the Paxos algorithm?